Armando1514/Serverless-Todo-App/README.md

 ```

-# Design Choices
+# Database Model

 To store TODO items, I have decided to use DynamoDB table with local secondary index(es).
-I have created a local secondary index that you can find in 'serverless.yaml':

 ```yml